remote

 Best for: MSPs and enterprise IT teams that already need RMM + patching + monitoring — and want to avoid a separate remote desktop tool.

-Zoho Assist is the best entry point for teams seeking professional remote desktop software on a tight budget — or already in the Zoho ecosystem (CRM, Desk, etc.).
+Zoho Assist (Zoho Corporation, cloud software vendor) is the best entry point for teams seeking professional remote desktop software on a tight budget — or already in the Zoho ecosystem (CRM, Desk, etc.).
+Zoho's public pricing lists Remote Support Standard with 2 concurrent sessions, Professional with 4, and Enterprise with 6 (Source: Zoho Assist, 2026).

 2026 pricing (annual):